Should you protect your pet dog from the coronavirus (COVID-19) outbreak that’s spreading globally?

 So please do NOT abandon your furry friend out of panic.

-WOOF, there is no need to protect your pet dog from coronavirus as you should NOT worry about your dog contracting coronavirus or spreading it to you!
+Based on the data available, you should NOT worry about your dog or cat transmitting coronavirus to you.
 If anything, your dog or cat can ease your fears and anxiety about this worldwide outbreak.
 Studies have shown that having a dog or cat can make you both physically and mentally healthier; as loving dog and cat owners can attest, furry pals can help lower stress, cholesterol, blood pressure, and help you stay active, social, and happy.
 Hence, treat them well like real family members and you will only see the greatness coming back tenfold.
+If your dog or cat is exhibiting any symptoms, please consult a veterinarian immediately.

-All in all, there’s absolutely NO reason to panic!
+All in all, there’s STILL NO reason to panic!
+Please continue to treat your pets well like real members of the family. 🙂

 Put your furry paw HERE if you want to know what precautions to take with your dog during a coronavirus lockdown.